AndreasLindbergPAF/paf-frontend-exercise/README.md

 - Meets the stated requirements.
 - Ability to implement and adapt a given design to a responsive design
+- Creativity shown in implementing a custom search feature
 - Simple over clever
 - Understanding of:
   - React fundamentals